Mapleia/UBCSchedulerApp/README.md

 - As a user, I want to concentrate my courses in the PST morning, afternoon or evening
 - As a user, I want to be able to choose whether to spread my classes over the entire week or concentrate them on a handful of days.

+## CREDITS
+Data found by downloading from https://ubc-courses-api.herokuapp.com/.